Chart Color Schemes

 Employment

-Conversely, retail trade shows lower representation at 6.9% versus the regional average of 10.0%.
-The area appears to offer limited local employment opportunities, as indicated by the count of Census working population vs resident population.
-Over the 12 months to September 2025, employment increased by 4.1%, while labour force increased by 4.0%, causing a fall in unemployment rate by 0.1 percentage points (AreaSearch analysis of SALM and ABS data).
-In comparison, Rest of Qld saw employment growth of 1.7%, labour force expansion of 2.1%, and an increase in unemployment by 0.3 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 offer insight into potential future demand within Kleinton.
-These projections estimate national employment to expand by 6.6% over five years and 13.7% over ten years.
-However, growth rates differ significantly between industry sectors.
-Applying these industry-specific projections to Kleinton's employment mix suggests local employment should increase by 6.6% over five years and 13.7% over ten years (simple weighting extrapolation for illustrative purposes).
+The area appears to offer limited local employment opportunities, indicated by the count of Census working population versus resident population.
+Between December 2024 and December 2025, Kleinton's labour force decreased by 5.2% while employment declined by 5.6%, causing the unemployment rate to rise by 0.3 percentage points.
+In contrast, Regional Qld saw employment grow by 0.7% during the same period.
+Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase in employment over five years and 13.7% over ten years.
+Applying these projections to Kleinton's employment mix suggests local employment should increase by 6.6% over five years and 13.7% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localized population projections.

 Frequently Asked Questions - Employment